Vaccines (immunizations) - overview

 - There are infant and child flu vaccines that have no thimerosal.

-- NO other vaccines commonly used for children or adults contain thimerosal.
+- No other vaccines commonly used for children or adults contain thimerosal.

-- Research done over many years has NOT shown any link between thimerosal and autism or other medical problems.
+- Research done over many years has not shown any link between thimerosal and autism or other medical problems.

 Allergic reactions are rare and are usually to some part (component) of the vaccine.